muhammadayyubraufjonov7102-droid/muhammadayyubraufjonov7102-droid/README.md

 ---

 ### ⚡ Qiziqarli fakt
-> “student of Koran!” ✨
+> “STUDENT of Koran!” ✨

 ---